iron-fish/website/docs/whitepaper/6_transaction.md

 $$G_v * (v1 + v2 - v3 - v4) + G_{rcv} * (rcv1 + rcv2 - rcv3 - rcv4) -  G_v * (transaction\_fee) = bvk$$

-If indeed all the values of the input descriptions minus all the values of the output descriptions equal transaction fee, then $$bvk$$ must equal the left over randomness:
+If indeed all the values of the input descriptions minus all the values of the output descriptions equal the transaction fee, then $$bvk$$ must equal the leftover randomness:

 $$bvk = G_{rcv} ( rcv1 + rcv2 - rcv3 - rcv4)$$